tedunderwood/genre/readme.md

 browser
 -------
 A GUI we used to create page-level training data.
 Saves data in ARFF format.
+Written by Michael L. Black and Boris Capitanu.

 confidencefilter
 ----------------